amper5and/secrets.js/README.md

 - [Possible future enhancements](#possible-future-enhancements)

 ## What is it?
-secrets.js is an implementation of [Shamir's threshold secret sharing scheme](http://en.wikipedia.org/wiki/Shamir's_Secret_Sharing) in javascript, for node.js and browsers.
+secrets.js is an implementation of [Shamir's threshold secret sharing scheme](http://en.wikipedia.org/wiki/Shamir's_Secret_Sharing) in javascript, for Node.js and browsers with both Global variable and AMD module loading support.

 It can be used to split any "secret" (i.e. a password, text file, Bitcoin private key, anything) into _n_ number of "shares" (each the same size in bits as the original secret), requiring that exactly any number _t_ ("threshold") of them be present to reconstruct the original secret.

+This is a fork of the original excellent code created by `amper5and` on Github.
+The [original secrets.js can be found there](https://github.com/amper5and/secrets.js/).

 ## Examples: